ArnaoutLab/morty/README.md

 - Run this script from within the same folder as recon_v2.5.py.
 - You need provided style.css, plot_clone_size_distribution_ref.js (rename the file if necessary), d3.js,  error_bar_parameters.txt, and simlib.cpython-38-darwin.so on your desktop.
 - Raw data folders should have no extraneous files in them aside from _recon.txt files.
-- To compile simlib.pyx (cython file), run setup.py.
-The output compiled file you need to run is simile.cpython-38-darwin.so which is in the morty directory.
+- Fyi, to compile simlib.pyx (cython file), run setup.py.
+But the compiled file you need to run is already in the morty directory:   simile.cpython-38-darwin.so

 To run unit test:
 morty.py -u